AddisonMink/raylib-ui-dsl/README.md

 6. Call `UIBuilderDraw(builder,origin)`, where `origin` is a Raylib `Vector2` that specifies the top-left corner of the UI.

 ## UI Reference
-* `UIRect` - specifies a colored rectangle.
+* `UIRect` - declare a colored rectangle.
 This eventually invokes Raylib's `DrawRect` function.

 * `UIText` - declare text of a given color and size.
 This eventually invokes Raylib's `DrawText` function.